Animal domestication and management in the Philippines: Cats

 Scientific name for a domestic cat is, Felis domesticus.
 It is noted that the domestic cat was present in the Philippines by the time of the Spanish contact.
 How the cats were introduced to the Philippines is unknown.
 It is hypothesized that their introduction was a result of trading between the Greeks, Romans, and India.
 In which led to the domestic cat introduction in Southeast Asia after 1000 A.D.
 It is noted in Neil Todd's article, Cats and Commerce, that cats were great companions for ship owners.
 In which they would accompany them on long voyages, resulting in cats being introduced all over the world.

 In Antonio Pigafetta's journals from the Magellan trade voyages, he noted seeing cats in Visayas.
 He does not mention them being used in trade or for ceremonial use.
 However, in Philippine societies, it is possible that cats had part in subsistence and the local economy.

+While cats in the Philippines did not feature prominently in the same ritual or trade contexts as some other animals, their presence suggests they may have functioned as rodent‐controllers (especially on ships or in storage areas) and as domestic companions.
+Over time, they became part of the domestic animal landscape alongside pigs, chickens and dogs.

+In many Philippine languages, the word for kitten is “kuting”, likely borrowed from Malay/Indonesian linguistic traditions.
+Evidence suggests that the concept of cats may have been introduced rather than indigenous to Austronesian domestic animal systems.